Nethereum/Nethereum.Console/README.md

 ```

 ## Create accounts, mix and transfer
-This is a security feature, for a quick and simple move of all the ether balances from a set of accounts to a newly created set of accounts.
+This is a security feature, for a quick and simple way to move of All the ether balances from a set of accounts to a newly created set of accounts.
+The amounts are transfered also randomly, achieving a "mix".

-Generates new accounts in a given directory, and mixes and transfer balances from the accounts in the source directory.
+TODO: Add a delay function for transfers

 ### Command
 create-acccounts-mix-balances